-In this tutorial I share how to do paper marbling with acrylic paint and liquid starch.
-This is a great activity to do with your kids to make Christmas crafts, cards, and handmade gifts!
+How to do paper marbling with acrylic paint and liquid starch.
+This is a great activity to do with your kids to make holiday crafts, cards, and handmade gifts!

-For my Facebook Live this week (Wednesdays at 10am!), I did a demonstration of marbling paper with paint and liquid starch.
-Marbling is one of our favorite art activities and one that we’ve done many different ways over the years, but this technique is especially easy and fun.
+Paper marbling is one of our favorite art activities and one that we’ve done many different ways over the years, but this technique is especially easy and fun.

 - Thick paper, such as watercolor paper or card stock

 - A plastic tub to do the marbling in (we used a plastic shoe storage box)